kaklise/WNTR/documentation/extensions/stormwater.rst

 .. note::
-   Stormwater and wastewater resilience analysis capabilities in WNTR are new and should be considered beta software.
+   Stormwater and wastewater resilience analysis capabilities are a WNTR extension and should be considered beta software.
-   Feedback can be posted at https://github.com/USEPA/WNTR/issues.

 Overview
 --------